There are three good reasons to wash new clothes, especially those that are worn in direct contact with your skin, before you wear them.

 It is especially important that children’s clothing, especially clothes for babies, be washed before they are worn.
 Babies are particularly sensitive to chemicals and skin rashes can occur.
 Select a detergent that is fragrance free and dye free as these can also cause skin reactions.
 Washing the clothes for children will also make them softer and more comfortable for them to wear.

 Washing new sheets/blankets and towels is also important to remove chemicals since these come in direct contact with skin.
 Washing will also improve the absorbency of the fabric by removing surface fiber coatings.

 If you have a tag on the garment that reads “wash separately before wearing”, beware of dye transfer and color bleeding.
 Washing will help remove the excess dye but check the rinse water.
-If color remains in the water, it make take several washings to get rid of the excess dye so continue to wash separately or with similar colors.
+If color remains in the water, it make take several wash cycles to get rid of the excess dye so continue to wash separately or with similar colors.